KohaILS/koha-manual-zh-cn/source/acquisitions.rst

     You need to be logged in as a staff member with the suggestions_manage :ref:`acquisitions permission <patron-permissions-label>`
     in order to view and work with purchase suggestions.

+    If you have the suggestions_manage permission but not Acquisitions permissions you can access the suggestion management tool from Suggestions under the More menu in the header bar.

 When a suggestion is waiting for library review, it will appear on the Acquisitions home page next to the vendor search.
+Clicking 'Manage suggestions' will take you to the suggestion management tool.

 |image794|